LiliaFramework/Lilia/docs/docs/libraries/lia.darkrp.md

 ## Overview

 The darkrp library bridges functionality with the DarkRP gamemode.
-It offers helper checks and wrappers to maintain compatibility when running Lilia alongside DarkRP.
+It mirrors several DarkRP helpers so third-party addons expecting the `DarkRP` globals continue to function.
+The functions documented here are also assigned to the global `DarkRP` table.
+A simplified `RPExtraTeams` table is created as well, mapping each faction to its team index for compatibility.

 ---